realworldocaml/book/en/classes.md

 ((typ ocaml)(name classes-async/shapes.ml)(part 6))
 ```

-This initializers can also be added using mixins:
+These initializers can also be added using mixins:

 ```frag
 ((typ ocaml)(name classes-async/shapes.ml)(part 7))